nmachine-io/doc-site/docs/concepts/kama-concept.md

 is explained [here](#where-kama-servers-run).
 Building a KAMA with the SDK is the object of most of this site.

-Two points on terminology we use in this documents:
+Two points on the terminology we use going forward:
 - **"KAMA"**.
-Depending on the context, "KAMA" may mean either a) a running instance of a KAMA server, or b) the code you build on the Python KAMA SDK.
+Depending on the context, may be either a) a running instance of a KAMA server, or b) the code you build on the Python KAMA SDK.
-- **"Publisher"**: Depending on the context, the "Publisher" may either be to a) company that distributes apps with NMachine, or b) a developer of that company who develops a KAMA using the SDK.
+- **"Publisher"**: Depending on the context, may be either a) the company that distributes apps with NMachine, or b) the developer(s) in that company who develop a KAMA using the SDK.

 Zooming into the KAMA: